jens-limbach/SSv2-custom-sample-object/README.md

 }
 ```

-9. We need to adjust a few more files.
+9. Before we deploy  we need to adjust a few more configuration files.
 Adjust the ```app/router/xs-app.json``` by adding CORS exceptions (for your tenant) and adjust authMethod=none -> Snippet 4 and 5

 <img src="https://raw.githubusercontent.com/jens-limbach/SSv2-extensibility-workshop/2bafe55a3a0705af6d20373558da1dce293f782a/images/xs-app-json.png">